+The technical challenges to sustainable remediation are important in understanding and identifying safe, efficient solutions.
 Conducting a corrective action study or feasibility study to address and solve a specific site challenge can further emphasize the potential benefits of sustainable remediation.
 State and federal laws — such as the Resource Conservation and Recovery Act and the Comprehensive Environmental Response, Compensation and Liability Act — have predefined criteria that should be evaluated as part of the initial study to determine and select a viable, sustainable, remedial approach.
 For example, the National Oil and Hazardous Substances Pollution Contingency Plan (NCP) lists the following evaluation criteria, as stated under Title 40, Code of Federal Regulations (40 CFR 300.430).
 These criteria are also incorporated into many state regulatory programs and also allow for ranking and weighting of ESG criteria:

 - Community acceptance